Timothy White (abduction victim)

-Timothy James White (November 1, 1974 – April 1, 2010) was an American man who was abducted in 1980 by pedophile Kenneth Parnell, and held a few weeks before he was rescued by fellow child captive, 14-year-old Steven Stayner, who escaped and guided the 5-year-old to safety.
+Timothy James White (November 1, 1974 – April 1, 2010) was an American boy who was abducted in 1980 by pedophile Kenneth Parnell and held for several weeks before he was rescued by fellow child captive 14-year-old Steven Stayner, who escaped and guided the 5-year-old to safety.

 Kidnapping

 Seven years prior to White's kidnapping, Parnell kidnapped seven-year-old Steven Stayner as he walked home from school.
 As Stayner aged, Parnell lost interest in him and was motivated to kidnap another younger boy.
 Parnell enlisted Stayner as an accomplice in a few earlier kidnappings which failed due to Stayner failing to follow directions (Stayner later admitted he intentionally sabotaged the aborted kidnappings in order to spare other children his fate).
 Thinking Stayner was an incompetent criminal, Parnell cajoled one of Stayner's teenage friends, a local boy named Sean Poorman, into being an accomplice, promising him drugs and money.

-On February 13, 1980, Poorman noticed 5-year-old Timmy White, who was playing outside his parents' house in Ukiah, California and ushered him into Parnell's getaway car.
+On February 13, 1980, Poorman noticed 5-year-old White, who was playing outside his parents' house in Ukiah, California. and ushered him into Parnell's getaway car.
 When White refused and attempted to run indoors, Poorman shoved the boy against a chain link fence, forced him to loosen his grip, then dragged him kicking and screaming into the car.
-Parnell made quick work in brainwashing White, as he had done with Stayner's abduction, repeatedly trying to get White to think his new name was "Tommy".
+Parnell made quick work in grooming White, as he had done with Stayner's abduction, repeatedly trying to get White to think his new name was "Tommy".
 Parnell paid off Poorman with the promised cash and marijuana, then ordered him to leave and never speak of the incident.
-Parnell also dyed Timmy White's blond hair dark brown in order to mask his appearance from the forthcoming missing child posters.
-Ultimately Parnell would pass White off as his younger son and Stayner's brother.
+Parnell also dyed White's blond hair dark brown in order to mask his appearance from the forthcoming missing child posters.
+Ultimately, Parnell would pass White off as his younger son and Stayner's brother.
 White forged a bond with Stayner during the 16 days he was held captive and spoke favorably of how the older boy took care of him.
 Stayner, determined to not see another child suffer the systematic sexual abuse that he endured, sought to return White to his parents.